stvh8/poker-hand-app/readme.md

 ``ng s``

-If the above steps completed without error, You will be able to see the application running at [http://localhost:4200]()
+If the above steps completed without error, you will be able to see the application running at [http://localhost:4200]()

 ### Please note
 Sample JSON data for running the test can be found here: